CTP FAQs

 Yes, provided your trailer or caravan is in a roadworthy condition, it’s covered by CTP insurance when being towed by a registered vehicle.

-If you experience a problem, are not satisfied with our products or services or a decision we have made, please visit our Customer Relations & Complaints page to access more information.
+If you experience a problem, are not satisfied with our products or services or a decision we have made, please visit our Complaints page to access more information.

 New South Wales